 Bad sectors are caused by various factors that impair the ability of the drive to read data from the media.
 These factors can be classified into electrical, mechanical, or a mix of both.
 Some possible causes of bad sectors include:

-In the next part of this two-part article on How to Deal with Bad Sectors, we will look at how your hard drive deals with them and what you can do to minimize the effect of bad sectors.
+In Part 2 of How to Deal with Bad Sectors, we look at how your hard drive deals with them and what you can do to minimize the effect of bad sectors.

 In a data dependent world, the ULINK DA Drive Analyzer AI algorithms disrupt drive failure prediction with 7-8 times more effectiveness than traditional systems.